stackArmor/DocMachina/README.md

 - Data integrity: Ensuring user data is stored and processed correctly
 - Error prevention: Catching mistakes before they cause problems
 - Graceful degradation: Handling unexpected input without crashing

-Since users control both the code and data, we prioritize protecting users from accidental errors over defending against intentional attacks.

 - Key Security Principle: Since users control both the code and data on their own machines, the security focus is on preventing unintentional errors and ensuring data integrity rather than defending against malicious actors.